top of page

 College

-Hello!
-My name is Sinak.
-I am the lead teacher at the Whatcom Community College cooperative preschool site starting Fall 2023.
+My name is Mary Melloh and I will be the lead teacher for Whatcom Community College Coop Preschool starting Fall 2024.

 Typical Day